 I am a firm believer that an incredible workout (and a delicious recovery meal) can cure almost any bad day.
 It’s no coincidence that so many successful people like to run or jog.

-Getting into a physical state brings levels of mental clarity like nothing else.
-Can’t go to the gym?
-Follow home workout videos on YouTube or stream fitness classes on apps like Peloton.
-Prefer doing your cardio outdoors?
-Go for a run.
-Want to build muscle?
-Buy a pull-up bar or kettle-bells and get to work.
-Bad joints?
-Go for a swim in your nearest lake or ocean.
-Too cold?
-Go snow-shoeing or skiing.
+Exercise brings levels of mental clarity like nothing else.
+If you can’t go to the gym, follow home workout videos on YouTube or stream fitness classes on apps like Peloton.
+If you prefer doing cardio outdoors, go for a run.

 The bottom line is that there are so many fun ways to stay in shape and get endorphins flowing, and it can help you as you learn how to increase motivation.

 12. Disable the Distractions